 He also mentioned that only about 50 of his 120 Facebook friends have “liked” Like so far.
 Let’s assume he’s talking only about the name (and not about the baby) here — if you were friends with Lior Adler on Facebook, would you “like” Like?
 Why or why not?

-Sources: Israeli Couple Names Their Baby Girl “Like”
+Source: Israeli Couple Names Their Baby Girl “Like”

 P.S.
 Did you know that at least 6 kids in the U.S. have also been named Like?

-Image: Facebook like thumb
+Image: Adapted from Facebook like thumb